-- Reviewing and amending this policy, accounting for new legislation and government guidance, and using staff experience of dealing with bullying incidents in previous years to improve procedures. - Keeping a record of all Child on Child related Myconcern logs/ Child on Child abuse and Bullying Report Form of all reported incidents, including which type of incident has occurred, to allow for proper analysis of the data collected. - Analysing the data in the Child on Child abuse and Bullying record at termly intervals to identify trends, so that appropriate measures to tackle them can be implemented. - Arranging appropriate training for staff members.
+- Reviewing and amending this policy, accounting for new legislation and government guidance, and using staff experience of dealing with bullying incidents in previous years to improve procedures. - Keeping a Child on Child abuse and Bullying Report Form of all reported incidents, including which type of incident has occurred, to allow for proper analysis of the data collected. - Analysing the data in the Child on Child abuse and Bullying record at termly intervals to identify trends, so that appropriate measures to tackle them can be implemented. - Arranging appropriate training for staff members.